syncfusion-content/uwp-docs/uwp/SfSchedule/Localization.md

 ---

 # Localization

-The SfSchedule control allows you to set custom resources through .resx files.
-You can simply provide the string values in a resource file for a specific culture and set it in your application.
-The given string values will be set accordingly in the SfSchedule control.
-The appointment windows, message boxes, and other alert windows will be displayed with text in the local language (culture).
-If the application is deployed in French culture, then the SfSchedule control will display its contents in French language.
+Schedule control is available with complete localization support.
+Localization can be specified by setting the local language to the `PrimaryLanguageOverride`.
+In the format of `Language code`.
+## Change default control language
+Based on the locale specified the strings in the control such as Date, time, days are localized accordingly.
+By default, schedule control is available with en locale, which is English.

+{% tabs %}
 {% highlight c# %}

-	ApplicationLanguages.PrimaryLanguageOverride ="fr-fr";
+        ApplicationLanguages.PrimaryLanguageOverride = "fr";

 {% endhighlight %}
+{% endtabs %}

+>**Note:** AM/PM in the timeline will not be localized in the Schedule views.

 **Windows**